vendethiel/dotty/docs/HigherKinded.md

     type Pair = Tuple2 { type Tuple2$T2 = Tuple2$T1 }

 More generally, each type parameter of the left-hand side must appear as a type member of the right hand side type.
+Type members must appear in the same order as their corresponding type parameters.
 References to the type parameter are then translated to references to the type member.
 The type member itself is left uninstantiated.

 This technique can expand most polymorphic type aliases appearing